SamiPerttu/FsMap3/docs/UserGuide.md

 ### What Can You Do With It?

-* Create repeating backgrounds, wallpapers and abstract art.
+* Create wallpapers, abstract art and repeating backgrounds and patterns.
 * Create textures for games that can be stored in procedural form and unpacked during installation.
 Procedural descriptions typically fit within 1 kB, promising ridiculous compression ratios.
 * Create *ad hoc* graphics for your .NET program that are inserted directly as source code and unpacked when needed.